What Is The Difference Between DevOps And MLOps?Henrik Skogström

 Once a model is deployed into production, it begins to generate predictions from new data that it receives from the real world.
 This data will continue to change and adapt as the business environment does, resulting in model degradation.
 MLOps provides for procedures that facilitate continuous monitoring and retraining so that the algorithms may continue to be used in production.

-In 2020, there is simply no successful software company that can operate without adopting any DevOps principles and tooling.
+Today there is simply no successful software company that can operate without adopting any DevOps principles and tooling.
 Similarly, going forward, there will be simply no way to manage the development and productization of machine learning models without some shared MLOps principles and tooling.
 Like DevOps today, there'll be different flavors of MLOps, but a systematic approach is simply a must.